 SQL pattern matching is a very important and useful ability.
 In this article, we look at how you can perform it using LIKE in SQL.
 SQL Pattern matching is a very simple concept.
 It allows you to search strings and substrings and find certain characters or groups of characters.
 Apart from SQL, this operation can be performed in many other programming languages.
 In this article, we’ll examine how you can use LIKE in SQL to search substrings.

 -- -- -- Working with databases of any kind means working with data.
 This data can take a couple of predefined formats.
-As you start on your learning path with Vertabelo Academy, you will start to understand SQL’s different data types.
-In this article, we will cover the numeric data types of ANSI SQL.
+As you start on your learning path with LearnSQL.com, you will start to understand SQL’s different data types.
+In this article, we will cover different variations of the SQL numeric data type.
 We’ll also examine some functions that convert data from one type to another.

--- -- -- -- SQL string functions are among most important SQL’s tools.
+-- -- -- -- SQL functions used for manipulating strings, commonly called string functions, are among most important SQL’s tools.
 In this post, we’ll look at five ways you can perform various operations on strings.
 There are many SQL functions that let you “edit” string data.
+As you learn SQL, you’ll see how useful they prove.
 Some sql trim off unneeded spaces or characters; others tell you how long a string is.
-These functions give you a lot of opportunities to transform and work with strings, which makes your code more effective.

 Regardless of the engine you are using (SQL Server, mySQL, Oracle, etc), you can prevent common errors and simplify the debugging process.
 This article will discuss some of the common SQL mistakes you’ll face and will help you correct them easily.
 One of the best ways to prevent the most common SQL mistakes is to keep your queries clear and readable.
 It’s very easy to forget the ideas behind your code!